todthomson/intro-to-linux-dotnetcore-docker/Step4.md

 ![28-install-node-3](Step4/28-install-node-3.png)

-Right you guessed it, we don't have _any_ version of Node.js installed.

-So let's take a look at the versions of Node.js that are available to us:
+You guessed it, we don't have _any_ version of Node.js.
+Take a look at the versions of Node.js that are available to us.

 ```
 nvm list-remote